micahheaton/Boomer-Buddy-Core/replit.md

 Built with React, TypeScript, and Vite, utilizing a modern component-based architecture.
 The UI framework is based on shadcn/ui components with Radix UI primitives and Tailwind CSS for styling.
 The application uses Wouter for client-side routing and TanStack Query for state management and API communication.
 The design follows a single-page application pattern with modular components for different input types (upload, text, transcript) and result display.

 ### Mobile Application
-Built with Expo and React Native for cross-platform iOS and Android support.
-Features include:
+Built with React Native for cross-platform iOS and Android support.
+Phase 1 foundation complete with:
-- Live call transcription with one-button activation
-- Screenshot capture and analysis functionality
-- User profiles with "Boomer Buddy Score" tracking
+- Complete app architecture with 6 core screens (Home, Alerts, Report, Analysis, Training, Settings)
-- PII filtering system that strips sensitive data client-side before transmission
+- Zero-PII data processing with client-side scrubbing (PiiScrubber service)
-- Integration with the same backend API as the web app
-- Facebook group access and community features
+- On-device risk assessment engine (RiskEngine service)
+- Encrypted local storage system (StorageService with encrypted SQLite)
+- Government data synchronization via mobile API endpoints
+- Real-time scam threat alerts from 61+ government sources
+- Interactive training modules for scam detection skills
+- Comprehensive privacy-first architecture ensuring no sensitive data leaves device
+- Emergency reporting mode for immediate threat assessment

 Both interfaces feature Boomer Buddy branding with a shield logo and color scheme of navy blue (#17948E), teal (#1F748C), and orange (#E3400B) to create a senior-friendly, trustworthy appearance.